Updated on January 15, 2018

 7. Do Not Worry

-Matthew 6:25 – “Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
+Matthew 6:25 – “Do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
 Is not life more than food and the body more than clothing?”

 8. Do Not Fear

 2 Timothy 1:7 – “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”

 Philippians 4:6 – “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.”

 10. Forget the Past

 Philippians 3:13 – “But one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead.”

 11. Rest Your Soul

 Matthew 11:28-30 – “Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.”